DSPACE (company)

-dSPACE (digital signal processing and control engineering) is a leading provider of simulation and validation solutions for developing connected, autonomous, and electrically powered vehicles.
-With over 2,900 employees worldwide, dSPACE has offices in Paderborn, Germany, four project centers in Germany, and serves customers through its regional companies in the USA, the UK, France, Japan, China, Croatia, South Korea, India, and Sweden.
+dSPACE (digital signal processing and control engineering) is a German company that develops tools and solutions for the development and testing of electronic systems.
+It has about 3,000 employees and has offices in Paderborn, Germany, four project centers in Germany, and other offices in the United States, the UK, France, Japan, China, Croatia, South Korea, India, Sweden, and Italy.

 Application fields

-The company's end-to-end solutions are used in particular by automotive manufacturers and their suppliers to test the software and hardware components of their new vehicles long before a new model hits the road. dSPACE is not only a sought-after partner in vehicle development, but engineers also rely on our know-how in the fields of aerospace, agriculture, and industrial automation.
+dSPACE products are primarily used by automotive manufacturers and their suppliers to test the software and hardware components of their new vehicles.
+In addition to vehicle development, the company’s technologies are also applied in other fields, including aerospace, agriculture, energy, railway, and industrial automation.
 The portfolio ranges from end-to-end simulation and validation solutions to engineering and consulting services, training, and support.

 Control design

-The control design phase involves developing the control algorithms that will run on an ECU, usually by modeling them graphically.
+The control design phase involves developing the control algorithms for electronic control units (ECU), usually by modeling them graphically.
 This process can be performed with Simulink, modeling software from MathWorks, and is outside dSPACE's application fields.

 Rapid control prototyping (RCP)

-In rapid control prototyping, control algorithms are taken from a mathematical model and implemented as a real-time application so that the control strategies can be tested with the actual controlled system, such as a car or a robot.
-Simulink is used as the input and simulation tool, and Simulink Coder, also from MathWorks, is used as the code generator. dSPACE provides the necessary hardware platform consisting of a processor and interfaces for sensors and actuators, plus the Simulink blocks needed to integrate the interfaces into the Simulink model (Real-Time Interface, RTI).
+In rapid control prototyping, control algorithms are taken from a mathematical model and implemented as a real-time application so that the control strategies can be tested on the actual system under control, such as a car or a robot.
+Simulink is used as the input and simulation tool, and Simulink Coder, also from MathWorks, is used as the code generator. dSPACE provides the necessary hardware platform consisting of a processor and interfaces for sensors and actuators, as well as the software needed to integrate the interfaces into the Simulink model and to perform tests.

 Production code generation / ECU autocoding

-In a development process based on mathematical models, the models are designed with graphical software, and then automatic production code generators are used to translate the models directly into code for ECUs/controllers.
-When a model's behavior has been validated, the code generator has to reliably transfer it to the target processor, whose resources are usually designed for the greatest possible cost-efficiency.
+In a development process based on mathematical models, the models are designed using graphical software, and automatic production code generators are then used to translate the models directly into code for ECUs/controllers.
+Once a model's behavior has been validated, the code generator has to reliably transfer it to the target processor, whose resources are usually designed for the greatest possible cost-efficiency.
 In other words, the final production ECU generally has less memory and processing power than the RCP system on which the algorithm was developed and tested.
 As a result, the C code (production code) generated for the target processor has to meet stringent requirements regarding execution time and efficiency.
 In 1999, dSPACE introduced the production code generator TargetLink, which is integrated into Simulink, the environment for model-based development.
 In addition to performing the actual autocoding, including code generation for AUTOSAR software components, TargetLink also makes it possible for developers to compare the behavior of the generated code with that of the original Simulink model (by means of software-in-the-loop (SIL) and processor-in-the-loop (PIL) simulation).